bupt-ipcr/RL4Net-TE/README.md

 ```

 The lab need numpy, torch and tensorboard.
 You can pre-install them, especially pytorch, by which you can choose pip/conda.

-# Description of folders

-- <b>./ns3-addon</b>: Files to be copied into ns3 source file folder for extension.
-It includes:
-    - ns3-src/action-executor: code for Action Executor
-    - ns3-src/metric-extractor: code for Metric Extractor
-    - rapidjson: an open source JSON parser and generator
-    - ns3-scratch: several examples of experiments on RL4Net
-- <b>./ns3-env</b>: File for ns3Env block.
-It cinludes:
-    - env-interface: code for envInterface
-    - ns3-python-connector: code for connecting python and ns3 c++
-- <b>./RL4Net-lib</b>: Libaray files developed by us
-- <b>./TE-trainer</b>: Files for traning agents
-- <b>./RLAgent</b>: Files of agents

 # Contact